-Hydrothermal vents and the specialist biological communities associated with them were first discovered in 1977 on an expedition to the Galápagos in the manned submersible Alvin.
-The scientists did not include a biologist because nobody had thought that marine life could flourish in the extreme environment being investigated.124 In reality, the expedition found thriving communities of clams, crabs, and human-sized tubeworms (Riftia pachyptila) at the five hydrothermal vents discovered.
+Hydrothermal vents and the specialist biological communities associated with them were first discovered mats or biofilms on hard rock or animal surfaces that in 1977 on an expedition to the Galápagos in the manned are grazed on by copepods, amphipods and shrimps. submersible Alvin.
+The scientists did not include a biologist Other chemosynthetic bacteria have evolved symbiotic because nobody had thought that marine life could flourish relationships with vent fauna.
+For example, vent in the extreme environment being investigated.
+In reality, tubeworms which have no mouth or gut are entirely the expedition found thriving communities of clams, crabs, dependent for their nutrition on the symbiotic bacteria and human-sized tubeworms (Riftia pachyptila) at the five that live within their tissues.
+The dense aggregations of hydrothermal vents discovered. shrimp found at hydrothermal vents along the Mid-Atlantic Ridge are also dependent on symbiotic bacteria which Hydrothermal vents form in volcanic areas along the are cultivated within their enlarged gill chambers, on the mid-ocean ridge system where two tectonic plates are outside of their carapace and on mineral particles that they either moving apart or towards each other.
+Cold seawater ingest.
+The vesicomyid clams and bathymodiolid mussels can thus seep into cracks in the seafloor to become found around hydrothermal vents, while deriving some superheated by the underlying hot magma, sometimes energy from symbiotic bacteria, are also filter feeders, up to a temperature of 400°C. At these temperatures though the reduced digestive system of the clam suggests chemical reactions occur and minerals are pulled out it is more dependent on the bacteria than the mussels. from subsurface rocks, dissolved and concentrated.
+Some vent ecosystems also support larger predators such When the percolating mineral-rich waters are blocked in as the zoarcid fish (Thermarces cerberus) which feeds on their downwards path they spew back out through vent limpets and crustaceans.
+The crabs and squat lobsters which are localised to vents prefer to feed on clams and openings.
+As the particle-laden vent fluids come into tubeworms, as do more wide-ranging octopuses.
+When contact with near-freezing seawater, the fine-grained minerals cool and precipitate, forming chimneys known vent activity begins to decline, scavenging decapods, as smokers.
+'Black smokers' are sometimes tens of metres gastropods and copepods will move in.

-Hydrothermal vents form in volcanic areas along the mid-ocean ridge system where two tectonic plates are either moving apart or towards each other.
-Cold seawater can thus seep into cracks in the seafloor to become superheated by the underlying hot magma, sometimes up to a temperature of 400°C. At these temperatures chemical reactions occur and minerals are pulled out from subsurface rocks, dissolved and concentrated.
-When the percolating mineral-rich waters are blocked in their downwards path they spew back out through vent openings.
-As the particle-laden vent fluids come into contact with near-freezing seawater, the fine-grained minerals cool and precipitate, forming chimneys known as smokers.
-'Black smokers' are sometimes tens of metres high and formed from deposits of black iron sulfide, while cooler 'white smokers' precipitate from deposits of barium, calcium and silicon, which are white.
+high and formed from deposits of black iron sulfide, while cooler 'white smokers' precipitate from deposits of barium, calcium and silicon, which are white.

 Deep-sea vents are usually clustered in vent fields.
-These vary in size, sometimes having vent chimneys packed into a small area that is just a couple of hundred metres across, whereas in other places vent chimneys can be spread over several kilometres.125 Vent fields may be separated from each other by a few kilometres in some regions, or by several hundred kilometres if vent activity is lacking in between.
+These vary in size, sometimes having vent chimneys packed into a small area that is just a couple of hundred metres across, whereas in other places vent chimneys can be spread over several kilometres.
+Vent fields may be separated from each other by a few kilometres in some regions, or by several hundred kilometres if vent activity is lacking in between.
 This means that vent fields and associated biological communities function as islands on the seafloor.